 - 2.1.17 Secure new purpose-built market and non-market rental, seniors and supportive housing units in appropriate locations close to transit and amenities by: - a.
 Incentivizing new rental units through bonus density, increased height, and available zoning tools; - b.
 Considering cash-in-lieu contributions to the District's Affordable Housing Fund when preferable for meeting the District's housing objectives; - c.
 Considering financial incentives for non-market rental units (e.g., the reduction of development fees or charges, tax incentives); - d.
 Reducing off-street parking requirements; and - e.
 Securing market and non-market rental housing units in perpetuity through Housing Agreements and available zoning tools. - 2.1.18 Update and periodically review the District's housing action plan to monitor local market conditions, respond to community housing priorities and needs, reflect changing household demographics, and update housing strategies as needed. - 2.1.19 Work with non-profit housing groups and senior levels of government in the maintenance of existing and creation of new non-market rental, seniors or supportive housing, particularly in areas close to transit service. - 2.1.20 Ensure that new multi-family and mixed-use housing development meets the community's needs by: - a.
 Requiring a range of unit sizes (from studio, one-bedroom to three-bedroom units); - b.
 Supporting a variety of housing forms, including lock-off units, that allow housing to adapt to suit different life stages of residents; - c.
 Prohibiting long-term rental restrictions in new strata-titled developments; - d.
 Establishing the minimum provision of accessible and adaptable units and associated facilities (e.g., dedicated parking, barrier-free common areas); and - e.
-Reviewing zoning regulations to remove potential barriers to providing accessible and adaptable housing. - 2.1.21 Use surplus District-owned lands to increase the availability of more diverse and affordable housing. - 2.1.22 Create new regulations prior to 2022 that replace expiring Land Use Contracts, meet community housing needs, and respond to neighbourhood context and character. - 2.1.23 Advance community energy efficiency and reduce GHG emissions by: - a.
+Reviewing zoning regulations to remove potential barriers to providing accessible and adaptable housing. - 2.1.21 Use surplus District-owned lands to increase the availability of more diverse and affordable housing. - 2.1.22 Advance community energy efficiency and reduce GHG emissions by: - a.
 Supporting transportation alternatives through housing location, design and facility provisions, and parking requirements; - b.
 Increasing the percentage of efficient building forms; - c.
 Requiring leading energy efficiency standards and considering site design and orientation; - d.
 Encouraging renewable energy; and - e.
-Providing incentives to support energy-efficiency building retrofits and conversion of building systems to low-carbon energy sources. - 2.1.24 Review regulations to advance climate adaptation measures in new housing and site design.
+Providing incentives to support energy-efficiency building retrofits and conversion of building systems to low-carbon energy sources. - 2.1.23 Review regulations to advance climate adaptation measures in new housing and site design.